bezabu/bb-battleships/README.md

 - Ship placement decision

   - Test: Enter a number when a string is .
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter a string without the letters Y or N.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter "YN".
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter "NY".
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter "Y".
     - Result: The player is prompted to place their ships.